aatifsohel/100-days-of-code/round-2-log.md

 ### R2D41 - May 04, 2023
 Today, again I'm debugging javascript code.
 I'm very frustated now.
 I spent 2 hours and 37 min debugging the code.
 Couldn't find solution yet.

+### R2D42 - May 05, 2023
+Today, I completed javascript advanced object oriented programming and built mapty app using geolocation API and leaflet.
+I implemented local storage API in that project.
+I coded for an hour today.
+In UI UX design learning, I learnt about typography and grid-spacing in figma.
+Different types of typeface etc.